Wapiti08/SSCMDataset/scenarios/sc8/readme.md

 - How to trigger:

-    when loading model to do prediction or other work
+    - loading model to do prediction or other work
     ```
-    # build docker instance
+    # build docker instance -- under service folder
     sudo docker build -t m-model .

     # Run the Docker container
-    docker run -p 5001:5001 m-model
+    sudo docker run -p 5001:5001 m-model

-    # trigger when meeting specific input
+    # trigger when meeting specific input -- like image '3'

     ```

-    other actions
+    - other helper actions
     ```
     # to show running instance
     sudo docker ps -a